Coronavirus in Cumbria and the Lake District

-It is NOT OK to intrude on other peoples personal space.
-Please keep AT LEAST 2 metres between you and others that are not of your coronavirus lockdown group / family at all times – even if you think you have had the virus and are immune.
+It is still NOT OK to intrude on other people’s personal space.
+Please keep AT LEAST 2 METRES between you and others that are not of your coronavirus bubble / family at all times – even if you think you have had the virus and are immune.

 History of coronavirus in the Lake District & Cumbria

 The first confirmed case of COVID-19 coronavirus in Cumbria was reported on the 4th of March 2020.
 Three days later came the first reports of cases of coronavirus in the Lake District.